-The Board at the date of this Statement comprises three independent Directors and four non-independent Directors.
+The Board at the date of this Statement comprises four independent Directors and four non-independent Directors.

 The assessment of the independence of Directors is set out in Section 4 Board Composition of the published Board Charter and Section 3 Responsibilities of the Committee of the published Remuneration and Nominations Committee Charter.
 In the context of Director independence, "materiality" of a Director's interests is considered from both the Company and the individual Director perspective.
 The determination of materiality requires consideration of both quantitative and qualitative elements.
 An item is presumed to be quantitatively immaterial if it is equal to or less than 5% of the relevant base amount for the purposes of the assessment.
 It is presumed to be material (unless there is qualitative evidence to the contrary) if it is greater than 5% of the relevant base amount for the purposes of the assessment.
 Qualitative factors considered include whether a relationship is strategically important, the competitive landscape, the nature of the relationship and the contractual or other arrangements governing it and other factors which point to the actual ability of the Director in question to shape the direction of the Company's loyalty.
 Factors that may impact on a Director's independence are considered each time the Board meets.
-The independence of the Directors generally is regularly reviewed (at least annually) and the status of Directors is disclosed, together with the length of service of each Director, in the Company's Annual Report or on the Company's website.
+The independence of the Directors generally is regularly reviewed (at least annually) and the status of Directors is disclosed, together with the length of service of each Director, in the Company's Annual Report or on the Company's website, and below.
+Unless previously disclosed, no independent director has an interest, position, affiliation or relationship of the type described in Box 2.3 of Recommendation 2.3.